Teena Marie: Death

 In 2004, while Teena Marie was sleeping in a hotel room, a large picture frame fell and struck her on the head.
 The blow caused a serious concussion that resulted in momentary seizures for the rest of her life.

 On the afternoon of December 26, 2010, Teena Marie was found dead by her daughter, Alia Rose, in her Pasadena home.
-On December 30, 2010, an autopsy was performed by the Los Angeles County coroner, who found no signs of apparent trauma or a discernible cause of death, and concluded she had died from natural causes.
+On December 30, 2010, an autopsy was performed by the coroner of Los Angeles County, who found no signs of apparent trauma or a discernible cause of death, and concluded she had died from natural causes.
 She had suffered a generalized tonic–clonic seizure a month before.

-A memorial service was held at Forest Lawn Cemetery on January 10, 2011.
-Among those in attendance were Stevie Wonder, Deniece Williams, Smokey Robinson, Queen Latifah, LisaRaye, Sinbad, Tichina Arnold, Shanice Wilson, and Berry Gordy, Jr.
+A memorial service for Teena Marie was held at Forest Lawn Cemetery on January 10, 2011.
+Among those in attendance were Stevie Wonder, Deniece Williams, Smokey Robinson, Queen Latifah, LisaRaye, Sinbad, Tichina Arnold, Shanice, and Berry Gordy.